 “I’m buried in work today.”

-Busier than a rooster in a hen house: you’re very busy.
+Busier than a rooster in a hen house: very busy.

 “I’m busier than a rooster in a hen house today.”

-Buzzword compliant: a product that contains the same features held by its competition.
+Buzzword compliant: a product, which contains the same features held by its competition.

 “Our product is buzzword compliant.”